jwjoel/KeyChain/README.md

 ## Roadmap

-- [x] Basic interface implementation
+- [x] Implement basic user interface
-- [x] Encrypted export and import of API keys
+- [x] Add support for encrypted export and import of API keys
-- [ ] Integration with Google Drive, OneDrive, and Amazon S3 for cloud syncing
+- [ ] Integrate with cloud storage platforms such as Google Drive, OneDrive, and Amazon S3 for syncing
+- [ ] Add automatic detection of API keys from web pages
-- [ ] Generate anonymous replacement API
+- [ ] Develop functionality to generate anonymous replacement APIs for enhanced privacy and security

 ## Installation